 Will my professors know I receive accommodations?

-Law school exams are graded anonymously, and your professor will not be told that you were accommodated, unless you actively waive confidentiality.
+Exams are graded anonymously, and your professor will not be told that you were accommodated, unless you actively waive confidentiality.
 You should not approach your professors about your accommodations; instead, meet with Janet Madden to determine appropriate steps.

 Will my classmates know I receive accommodations?